bvbohnen/x4-projects/readme.md

 # X4 LUA Loader API
-Implments a generic method of loading custom lua files into X4.
+This extension implements a generic method of loading custom lua files into X4, working around a bug in the intended method of loading lua code.

 ### How to use

-In an MD script, add a cue that follows this template:
+In an MD script, add a cue that follows this template code:

     <cue name="Load_Lua_Files" instantiate="true">
       <conditions>